ablab/spades/docs/hpc.md

 `--grid-wait` By default SPAdes submits all jobs and exits.
 This option would make it wait for completion of the results

-The following addtition options are specific to SLURM executor:
+The following additional options are specific to SLURM executor:

 `--grid-time <value>` Time limit for the job (corresponds to `--time` option of `sbatch`)

-`--grid-extra <options>` Any extra options to pass to job submission system
+`--grid-extra <options>` Any extra options to pass to the job submission system

 ## Troubleshooting